A fan’s guide – the club from early doors to today

 Bidding for a third straight Europa League trophy in May 2016, Unai Emery’s Sevilla trailed Liverpool 1-0 at half-time only to strike back with goals from the prolific Frenchman Kévin Gameiro and man-of-the-match captain Coke.

 As well as a record three trophies in a row, the win provided Sevilla with a place in the group stage of the 2016-17 Champions League.
 Narrow victories over Lyon and Zagreb led to a showdown with Leicester – and, after two thrilling games, defeat.

 Again qualifying for Europe’s premier trophy in 2017, Sevilla managed high-scoring draws against Liverpool, despite the departure for Jorge Sampaoli for the Argentine national job.
-After a short stint by Eduardo Berizzo, Vincenzo Montella took over around Christmas 2017 though was soon on the wrong end of an eight-goal derby thriller at home to Betis.
+After a short stint by Eduardo Berizzo, Vincenzo Montella took over at Christmas 2017 though was soon on the wrong end of an eight-goal derby thriller at home to Betis.

 Set in commercial Nervión, the Estadio Ramón Sánchez Pizjuán is one of Spain’s great venues.
-Named after the club president who conceived it but died before its completion, this 45,500 arena is steeped in football lore.
+Named after the club president who conceived it but died before its completion, this 43,000-capacity arena is steeped in football lore.

-For the Spanish national team, it holds talismanic properties – they have never lost a game here.
+For the Spanish national team, it held talismanic properties – they have still never lost a game here.
 The legendary French side starring Michel Platini didn’t lose here either, only the penalty shoot-out with West Germany in the epic World Cup semi-final of 1982.
 Barcelona, too, lost a shoot-out here to Steaua Bucharest that decided the 1986 European Cup.